vincentliu98/VoogaSalad/README.md

 * src/frontend/src/utils/exception/GridIndexOutOfBoundsException.java : This class handles grid index out of bound exception.
 * src/frontend/src/utils/exception/NodeNotFoundException.java : This class handles a specific node is not found exception.
 * src/frontend/src/utils/exception/PreviewUnavailableException.java : This class handles preview unavailable excepton.
 * src/frontend/src/utils/exception/UnhandledCoordinatesClassException.java : This class handles coordinates class unhandled exception.
 * src/frontend/src/utils/exception/UnremovableNodeException.java : This class handles a certain node is unremovable exception.
 * src/frontend/src/utils/exception/XMLParsingException.java : This class handles any issue in paring the XML.

-### data or resource files required by the project
+## Data or resource files required by the project

 The user can to customize images for entity, tile and user avatars.
 The user need to prepare these images and set the appropriate image for respective image objects in building the game.

-### UI Layout of the project
+## UI Layout of the project

-TO BE ADDED
+`TO BE ADDED`

 ![UI View](doc/<name>.png)

-### How to use the program
+## How to use the program

 **Authoring Environment:**
 Run the MainAuthoringProgram.java to access the authoring program.

 **Engine:**
 Run the GameLauncher.java to access the game launcher.
 Click any game's "Play" button the play the game.
 Sign in to access social center functionality under the "Social" tag.

+`Anything else?`

-### Known Bugs
+## Known Bugs

 * Redo and Undo are too difficult with our current framework and we did not manage to finish it before the deadline.
+However, basic framework (Memento Pattern) is set up in our project
+* `TO BE ADDED`

-### Design decision
+## Design decision

 * Initially we were unsure about how to build the authoring engine so the author can build a game with little code.
 We carefully studied the game TicTacToe and came up with the idea of having a grid and various game objects such as entities and tiles.
 We later decided to also have players, turns and categories as game objects too.
 After making the TicTacToe works, we started to think about how to make other games work.
 Inchan came up with the idea of Groovy, through which all kinds of logic can be converted from graphics such as nodes and lines to codes that can be run.
 These two components form the foundation of the authoring backend.

-### Extra features
+## Extra features

 * User can connect to social media such as Twitter and share result of playing the game instantly.

 * User can customize background music for the game and also customize sound effect on actions in playing the game.

+* `TO BE ADDED`

-### Impression
+## Impression

 * **Vincent Liu :** VoogaSalad is more challenging compared to the previous 3 projects, Breakout, Cell Society and SLogo.
 I learnt how to work with a team by using interfaces and I truly feel I can work better in a team setting in the future.